 I’m interested in the distance covered, altitude climbed, current elevation, average speed, compass direction, distance to go and all the other pieces of information.
 I cannot imagine riding without all this data.

-The Garmin 830 uploads my rides onto the Garmin Connect website via an App on my iPhone.
-The data also uploads onto Strava.
+The Garmin 830 uploads my rides onto the Garmin Connect or Strava website via bluetooth on my iPhone.
 I like the historic information being stored but I’m not overly competitive and don’t use this information for comparison purposes.

 D. Power Bar – I carry a fully charged back up all the time.
 You can get various capacities.
 Mine will recharge my phone and Garmin.
 I have stayed on several sites where the facility to charge was not available and this was a solution.
 I’m always concerned to ensure that I set off in the morning with a fully charged IPhone and Garmin.

 1. Cables – Having two Apple devices means that I have a charging cable that works for both but given the low weight and the inconvenience of losing one then I carry a couple.
 I have a different cables to charge the Garmin and Power Bar.
-I well remember cycling round Memphis to get a replacement cable for the Garmin – always remember to take them out of the wall after charging!
+I well remember cycling round Memphis to get a replacement cable for the Garmin – always remember to take them out of the wall after charging, I’m not very good at this!

 2. Socket Adaptor – I carry a couple of adaptors including one adaptor than can take four USB plugs.
 Clearly if you insert such an adaptor into one socket then you will reduce the charge to each device (but sometimes you have the time or need to get a charge into several devices).
 I have also ended up buying adaptors on the road.
 This is because e.g. in Switzerland the socket was such a shape that it didn’t take my adaptor!
 Keep flexible on this, you will always have challenges.